Legolas: Adaptations

 Legolas was voiced by Anthony Daniels in Ralph Bakshi's 1978 animated version of The Lord of the Rings.
 In the film, he takes Glorfindel's place in the "Flight to the Ford"; he meets Aragorn and the hobbits on their way to Rivendell and sets Frodo on his horse before Frodo is chased by the Nazgûl to the ford of Bruinen.

 Legolas was voiced by David Collings in the 1981 BBC Radio 4 adaptation.
 In the 1993 Finnish miniseries Hobitit he was portrayed by Ville Virtanen.

 In Peter Jackson's Lord of the Rings movie trilogy (2001–2003), Legolas was portrayed by Orlando Bloom.
 He was presented as an unstoppable fighter, performing dramatic feats of battle.

-Bloom reprised his role as Legolas in Jackson's 2013 release The Hobbit: The Desolation of Smaug, and again for the 2014 follow-up The Hobbit: The Battle of the Five Armies.
-Legolas's role in the films is an addition, as he did not appear in the novel.
+Bloom reprised this role in Jackson's 2013 release The Hobbit: The Desolation of Smaug and again for the 2014 follow-up The Hobbit: The Battle of the Five Armies.
+Legolas's role in The Hobbit films is an addition, as he did not appear in the novel.
 He is attracted to the non-canon elf-woman Tauriel.

 In the West End musical, The Lord of the Rings: The Musical, Legolas was portrayed by Michael Rouse.
 Legolas appeared as a playable character in Lego Dimensions as an expansion character, bundled with an arrow launcher.